lizramos611/Node-chalkenge-9/README.md

-* ReadME Generator using node and npm inquirer!
+ReadME Generator using node and npm inquirer!

 -A professional readME file can now be created with easy and simplicity by answering a few questions on your terminal!

-Requirments!
+Requirements!
 -have node.js installed on your machine https://nodejs.org/en/ -then you must also download the inquirer package but entering npm install inquirer onto your terminal after node is installed!